 Conventional loans come with low rates that make home buying affordable.

-It’s important to get a personalized rate quote.
-Published rate averages are often based on the “perfect” applicant — one with great credit and a large down payment.
+Published rate averages are often based on the perfect applicant — one with great credit and a large down payment.
 Your rate might be higher or lower.

 How do you qualify for a conventional loan?

-According to loan software company Ellie Mae, the average credit score for all applicants who successfully complete a mortgage is around 720.
+According to loan software company Black Knight, the average credit score for all applicants who successfully complete a mortgage is around 744.
 This is plenty high to get approved for a conventional loan.

-Above and beyond credit, approvals will be issued to applicants who can provide proof of earnings which may involve some or all of the following documentation.
+During the mortgage application process, home buyers must provide proof of earnings, which may involve some or all of the following documentation:

 - 30 day’s pay stubs